andgabx/andgabx/README.md

 # 💫 About Me:
 Hi! 😁<br><br>Nice to meet you!
-I'm Anderson Gabriel, born and raised in Brazil and pursuing my Computer Science degree, on my way to be a Front-End Developer!<br><br>I'm currently looking for an internship as I just started my graduation and want to have as much experience as possible until I graduate from my college 👨‍🎓<br><br>React is the main subject I've been studying these last weeks.
+I'm Anderson Gabriel, born and raised in Brazil and pursuing my Computer Science degree, on my way to be a Front-End Developer!<br><br>I'm currently looking for an internship as I just started my graduation and want to have as much experience as possible until I graduate from my college 👨‍🎓<br><br>React and Tailwind are the main technologies I've been studying these last weeks.

 ## 🌐 Socials: